Rey de Reyes

-The Rey de Reyes (English: "King of Kings") is an annual tournament held by Lucha Libre AAA Worldwide (AAA) comparable to WWE’s King of the Ring tournament.
-For the first six tournaments the format consisted of four-way elimination matches with four qualifiers and a final, but in later tournaments the format changed.
-The winner is usually either currently one of the top faces or heels of the promotion or a wrestler that AAA is hoping to push to the main event position.
-The winner is presented with a sword, which some have carried with them for a full year.
-The event usually also features additional matches not related to the Rey de Reyes tournament.
+Rey de Reyes (Spanish for "King of Kings") is a major annual professional wrestling event in Mexico produced by Mexican professional wrestling promotion Lucha Libre AAA Worldwide, a subsidiary of WWE.
+The event was established in 1997 and centers around the Rey de Reyes tournament, which is comparable to WWE's King of the Ring tournament.
+It originally consisted of four-way elimination matches with four qualifiers and a final.
+The winner is presented with a sword, which some have carried with them for an entire year.
+In 2026, the Rey de Reyes tournament the winner also receives a future AAA Mega Championship match.